octavian-ganea/equidock_public/README.md

 See `inference_rigid.py`.

 ## Pretrained models
 Our paper pretrained models are available in folder `checkpts/`.
+By loading those (as in `inference_rigid.py`), you can also see which hyperparameters were used in those models (or directly from their names).

 ## Test and reproduce paper's numbers
 Test sets used in our paper are given in `test_sets_pdb/`.
 Ground truth (bound) structures are in `test_sets_pdb/dips_test_random_transformed/complexes/`,